Armenian Youth Federation: Modern times

 In the late 1980s, the AYF added onto its title, and became the Armenian Youth Federation-Youth Organization Of The Armenian Revolutionary Federation (AYF-YOARF).
 In the early 1990s the AYF found a new challenge: Nagorno-Karabakh.
 In 1988 the struggle for independence in the Karabagh region started.
 AYF became involved in fund raising activities to supply much-needed funds to the people in Karabakh.
 Even after the independence of Nagorno-Karabagh in 1991 and the cease-fire in 1993, the AYF continued to help the region.
 In 1994 the AYF Western Region decided to create a program, called the AYF Youth Corps, that sent about ten youths that year and continues to send up to 15 each summer.
 The mission of the Youth Corps is to help rebuild schools, camps, churches, etc. in the various regions of Nagorno-Karabakh.

 At the 38th Convention of the A.R.F.Y.O.C.
 (Canada), a motion was passed regarding the name of the organization.
 While in Armenian, the name would remain the same, the motion called for an English, as well as a French name, to be added to the constitution.
 The Canadian organization was henceforth called AYF Canada (Armenian Youth Federation Canada) in English, FJA Canada (Fédération de la Jeunesse Arménienne) in French.

-Present Day Events
+Present day events

 The Armenian Youth Federation's calendar is constantly active with social, educational, and athletic events for both junior and senior members.
 Below is a breakdown of some of these events, focusing on the Eastern Region USA.